Debragga

 • 4T high fat butter (i.e. Plugra)

 • 18-24 pearl onions (to prepare the onions for this dish, cook them in a pan of boiling water for 3 minutes.
-Strain and cool before peeling)
+Strain and cool before peeling) ( you may also use frozen pearl onions)

 • 4 med carrots, peeled and cut into 1” diagonal slices